James W. Deaderick: Later life and family

 At the end of his second term in 1886, Deaderick retired to his home in Jonesborough.
 He died in 1890, and was interred in the Jonesborough City Cemetery.

 Deaderick and his wife, Adeline, had ten children: Arthur, Shelby, Anna, James, Frank, Wallace, Alfred, Louis, Charles, and Adeline.
 Deaderick's uncle, Joseph Anderson, was one of Tennessee's inaugural U.S. senators in 1796.
 Deaderick's wife, Adeline, was a daughter of famed Kentucky physician Ephraim McDowell, and a granddaughter of Isaac Shelby.
 Deaderick Street in Nashville was named for Deaderick's older brother, Michael, who worked as a banker in the city in the early 1800s.
 Another brother, David, was married to Eliza Crozier, the sister of Congressman John Hervey Crozier.
-Deaderick's daughter, Adeline, was married to Georgia Congressman John A. Moon.
+Deaderick's daughter, Adeline, was married to Tennessee Congressman John A. Moon.
 His niece, Cornelia Deaderick Glenn, was married to North Carolina governor Robert Broadnax Glenn.